honzabrecka/Screenshot/README.md

 ScreenShot
 ==========

-ScreenShot is the ActionScript 3 util for integration testing of ui components writen in pure ActionScript.
-It perfectly works with FlexUnit testing flow.
-Currently it doesn't support Flex Framework components.
+ScreenShot is the ActionScript 3 util for integration testing of ui components.
+It perfectly works with FlexUnit testing flow and Flex Framwork ui components.

 ## Use